sstarr77/economic_resilience_group_project/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 5: Group Project

-### Overview

-We've organized for you to complete a group project.
-This is a great opportunity for you to work on a team with **real data**.

 ### The work

 For this project, you will be doing work that focuses on: